Neerhom/COM3D2.ModLoader/README.md

 Place COM3D2.ModLoader.Patcher and COM3D2.ModLoader.Managed inside Sybaris/Loader

-To enable Mirror Props put contesnts of Mod Folder along game's exe file, and Contents of UnityInjector, into Sybaris/Plugins/UnityInjector
+To enable Mirror Props put contents of Mod Folder along game's exe file, and Contents of UnityInjector, into Sybaris/Plugins/UnityInjector

 The initial version is written by [denikson](https://github.com/denikson) and i'm left with maintenance.